relaystr/ndk/README.md

 ### [🔗 Ndk Flutter](./packages/ndk_flutter/)

-Flutter widgets and utilities that require Flutter as a dependency.
+Flutter widgets and utilities that require Flutter as a dependency, including the NIP-07 browser-extension signer.

 ### [🔗 sample app](./packages/sample-app/)